 Pentecost (which used to be called Whitsun in the UK) is known as Kataklysmos in Cyprus.
 It combines the celebration of Pentecost with the story of the Flood in which Noah’s Ark floated.
 Some coastal towns and cities hold fairs along the sea-fronts.
 There is music, dancing and fireworks on Kataklysmos Monday, which is another public holiday.
 The fair usually stays open for the whole week after Pentecost.

 The Greek Orthodox Church recognises Ascension Day and Assumption Day, but they make little difference to daily life.
 Schools close on Ascension Day, but most shops and some businesses remain open.
 Assumption Day falls in the middle of the lengthy Summer break from schools.
 It’s a time when many businesses are closed anyway.

 As well as the religious holidays, there are several secular holidays:

 - Greek Independence Day (25th March)

 - Greek National Day, (Ochi Day) (28th October)

-These are marked generally by parades in the streets, sometimes accompanied by music and dancing, and flag-waving.
+The locals often mark these by parades in the streets.
+These are sometimes accompanied by music and dancing, and flag-waving.
 On New Year’s Day there are usually fireworks at midnight after parties on New Year’s Eve.
-January 1st is also St Basil’s Day – remembering an important saint in the Greek Orthodox Church, and many families will pass around a special cake.
+January 1st is also St Basil’s Day – remembering an important saint in the Greek Orthodox Church.
+Many families will pass around a special cake, and some exchange gifts.

-If these secular holidays fall on a weekday, they’re generally treated as public holidays with schools, shops and businesses closing (although many supermarkets open for at least some of the time).
+If these secular holidays fall on a weekday, they’re generally considered public holidays.
+Schools, some shops and businesses close (although many supermarkets stay open).
 However if they fall on a Sunday, there is no extra day given in lieu, other than for New Year’s Day.